rschristian/InstagramScraper/README.md

 Current options/abilities of the program:

-- Gather all post images made by a user
+- Download all post images made by a user
-- Gather all current stories made by a user
+- Download all current stories made by a user
-- Gather all comments made on a user's posts (including their bio)
+- Download all comments made on a user's posts (including their bio)

 ### Prerequisites